 The demonstration project only applies to situations where the beneficiary has been diagnosed with a PI and requires intravenous immunoglobulin (IVIG) for the treatment of PI, or is currently receiving subcutaneous immunoglobulin (SCIG) to treat PI and wishes to switch to IVIG.
 Only beneficiaries who participate under the original Medicare fee-for-service program (not enrolled in a Medicare Advantage plan), have Part B and require IVIG for the treatment of PI are eligible to participate.

-For full and complete information about the demonstration project and how to participate, go to www.medicarenhic.com.
+For complete information about the demonstration project, go to www.medicarenhic.com.

 The Medicare Intravenous Immune Globulin (IVIG) Demonstration site has resources for you:

-In January 2013, the Medicare IVIG Access Act (HR 1845) was signed into law by President Barack Obama, creating a three-year demonstration project allowing for the payment of home infusion services for Medicare patients with PI to be implemented within one year of its signing.
-Until the Medicare IVIG Access Act (HR 1845) is implemented, Medicare beneficiaries are effectively denied intravenous immunoglobulin replacement therapy (IVIG) in the home setting, forcing patients with PI to seek care in other settings even when their most appropriate site of care might be the home.
-While Medicare Part B includes a special provision for patients with PI to receive home infusions of IVIG, the Medicare law included only reimbursement for the immunoglobulin (Ig) product, not allowing for Medicare payment for nursing services or other items necessary for infusions in the home setting.
+In January 2013, the Medicare IVIG Access Act (HR 1845) was signed into law by President Barack Obama, creating a three-year demonstration project allowing for the payment of home infusion services for Medicare patients with PI.
+Before the Medicare IVIG Access Act was implemented, Medicare beneficiaries were effectively denied IVIG in the home setting, forcing patients with PI to seek care in other settings even when their most appropriate site of care might be the home.
+While Medicare Part B includes a special provision for patients with PI to receive home infusions of IVIG, the Medicare law included only reimbursement for the Ig product, not allowing for Medicare payment for nursing services or other items necessary for infusions in the home setting.
 IDF believes that patients with PI should have the right to access to all sites of care including the right to be infused in the home setting if that is medically appropriate.
 With this belief in mind, IDF strived for years to have legislation passed that would correct this hollow benefit in the Medicare law and allow Medicare patients with PI to access IVIG home infusions.

 Check back here for additional information about the implementation process and timeline including enrollment date and details for the demonstration project.